SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 * transcriptionsData:

-	The transcriptionsData object is the same as previously and can be use in the same way (to display the transcription) except that the comparison information have not been calculated and therefore are not present in this object.
+	The `transcriptionsData` object is the same as previously and can be use in the same way (to display the transcription) except that the comparison information have not been calculated and therefore are not present in this object.

 * Displayed Transcription:

-	Quite the same thing except that the developer should not place the class="{{jsonWord.wordClass}}" attribute in the span tag where ng-repeat is.
-Indeed this  wordClass is a part of the information added by the comparison.
+	Quite the same thing except that the developer should not place the `class="{{jsonWord.wordClass}}"` attribute in the span tag where `ng-repeat` is.
+Indeed this `wordClass` is a part of the information added by the comparison.
 It is different depending if the word must be substituted, inserted, deleted.
-Beside if a part of a transcription have not been treated by the Dtw (if it is outside of any sentence bounds) then the corresponding word will have the wordClass 'untreatedDtw' (should appear as grey text).
+Beside if a part of a transcription have not been treated by the Dtw (if it is outside of any sentence bounds) then the corresponding word will have the wordClass "untreatedDtw" (should appear as grey text).
 Or as we seen before the comparison is not made in the diarization controller so the developer should not place the class attribute if he do not want to see the all text appear in grey.
-However he may use the 'none' class (a default style).
+However he may use the "none" class (a default style).

-	The ng-mouseenter and ng-mouseleave are not necessary too.
+	The `ng-mouseenter` and `ng-mouseleave` are not necessary too.

 * Interactive bar: